comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 ---

-### Workshop Abstract
+### Overview

 ---

-> In this first workshop, you will meet your legends, learn about the idea of a Growth Mindset, and prepare you to start selecting team members with whom you will work with throughout the rest of the course.
+> In this first studio, you will meet your legends, learn about the idea of a Growth Mindset, and prepare you to start selecting team members with whom you will work with throughout the rest of the course.
 >

-We will address the following activities and exercises in workshop 1.
+We will address the following activities and exercises in studio 1.

 - [ ]  Introduce the your legends
-- [ ]  Understand how the workshops will be run
+- [ ]  Understand how the studios will be run
 - [ ]  Understand the growth mindset
 - [ ]  Start thinking about forming your team